 - Coconut oil relieves inflammation and kills bacteria.

-- Baking soda calms itchy, irritated skin.
+- Baking soda in baths calms itchy, irritated skin.

 - Almond oil moisturizes chapped skin.